wachtlerlab/Amgen2016-Aynur/README.md

 # Amgen2016-Aynur
-Here will be code, related to AmgenScholarSummer project, made by Aynur Maksutov and revewed by Ajayrama Kumaraswamy
+Here exists code, related to AmgenScholarSummer project, made by Aynur Maksutov and revewed by Ajayrama Kumaraswamy

+This project has a number of directories(subprojects)